josephpconley/josephpconley.github.io/_posts/2017-04-26-graph-based-documentation.md

 type: post
 tags: [comcast, chariot, episteme, javascript]
 title: Graph-Based Documentation
-subtitle: Mental Models are important!
+subtitle: All visual models are false, but we can build some that are useful right?
 published: true
 ---